Best of fall

-It's not a little dead-end excursion into the countryside; it's a real train trip to a real town, where you'll be delivered to the door of a real lighthouse to spend the night.
+The 52-mile, six-hour round trip isn't a little dead-end excursion into the countryside; it's a real train trip to a real town, where you'll have two hours to explore.

-taconite pellets.
-Across from the ore docks, they can tour the 1896 tug Edna G., the St. Bernard of the North Shore.
+Across from the depot, you may get to see an ore boat loading taconite pellets at giant docks, and you can tour the 1896 tug Edna G., the St. Bernard of the North Shore.

 © Beth Gauper